- slide 1 of 4

 1) The Hook Introduction: Follow this link for a more detailed lesson plan on how to hook the reader with dynamite leads.
 Think fishing when you think of hooking the reader.
 Once the reader is hooked, you’ve got ‘em.
 The following techniques are effective:

 - An anecdote that exemplifies the thesis statement.

 - An authoritative quotation

 - Definition of an unusual term central to your thesis

 2) Funnel: A funnel introduction begins broad and then narrows into the thesis statement.
-For example, if your thesis statement were “For the active traveler, cross-country skiing is a perfect way to spend a day in Steamboat Springs,” you could begin your introduction with a statement on cross-country skiing, followed by its growing popularity in the Western United States, its health benefits, and finally to the actual thesis statement.
+For example, if your thesis statement were “For the active traveler, cross-country skiing is a perfect way to spend a day in Steamboat Springs,” you could begin your introduction with a statement on cross-country skiing, followed by its growing popularity in the western United States, its health benefits, and finally get into the actual thesis statement.